Department of Materials Science and Engineering

 What is Materials Science and Engineering?

 Materials Science and Engineering is a foundation of every industry, even if you don’t realize it.
 We create the building blocks for virtually every single consumer product, field, and engineering discipline.
-From polymers to metals, ceramics to semiconductors, nanomaterials to biomaterials - everything in the engineered world relies on materials.
+From polymers to metals, ceramics to semiconductors, nanomaterials to biomaterials, everything in the engineered world relies on materials.
 Materials scientists are innovators, crafting new materials that are stronger, lighter, cheaper, more efficient, and increasingly sustainable.
 Whether it’s revolutionizing technology, transforming healthcare, or driving sustainability, Materials Science and Engineering powers the breakthroughs that shape our world.

 Curriculum